RENSSELAER POLYTECHNIC INSTITUTE

 Simulations: We have written graphics processing unit (GPU) code based on Nvidia's CUDA (a C interface) to perform our simulations.
 The Wess-Zumino model is ideally suited to this computing platform, because the memory requirements are not that great.
 That is, we are able to fit the problem onto a single GPU.
 We currently have four GPUs for these calculations.

-Definition: In theories with approximate scale invariance, such as walking technicolor, it is believed that there will be a pseudo-Nambu-Goldstone boson associated with the spontaneous breakdown of this symmetry.
+Definition: In theories with approximate scale invariance, where the coupling "walks" instead of running over some range of scales, some workers have argued that there will be a pseudo-Nambu-Goldstone boson associated with the spontaneous breakdown of this symmetry.
 This light scalar particle is called the dilaton.
+To learn more about our studies of this scenario, click here for more details.

 Goal: Study super-Yang-Mills using Domain Wall Fermions, with large enough lattices and high enough statistics to extrapolate to the continuum limit.
 Something that we are working on now is to obtain the renormalized "gluino" condensate.